 - In a normal Desktop environment, you compile your Java source file (.java) into Java byte code (.class) using the Java compiler (javac), and then run this byte code inside the Java Virtual Machine.
 The JVM was designed to be a one-size-fits-all solution (left image). - Android applications are written in Java or Kotlin (.java or kt), and the source file is compiled using javac or kotlinc to Java byte code (.class).
-The additional step is that all the .class files are given to Dalvik compiler (D8/R8) that is responsible for converting the .class files into Dalvik EXecutable .dex file(s), which executes on Dalvik Virtual Machine (a purpose-built virtual machine designed specifically for Android).

-- Execution in Android 5.0 Onwards: The new Android devices use Android Run Time (ART) instead of Dalvik VM.
+The additional step is that all the .class files are given to Dalvik compiler (d8) that is responsible for converting the .class files into Dalvik EXecutable .dex file(s), which executes on Dalvik Virtual Machine (a purposebuilt virtual machine designed specifically for Android). - Execution before Android 5.0: It used Dalvik VM, which used an interpreted approach to execute the bytecode instructions inside the .dex file(s).
+In later versions of Dalvik, Just-In-Time (JIT) compiler was introduced to improve performance by dynamically compiling frequently used code into native machine code during execution. - Execution after Android 5.0: The new Android devices use Android Run Time (ART) instead of Dalvik VM.
 ART introduced Ahead-of-Time (AOT) compilation, which means that at the time of app installation the .dex file(s) are converted into native machine code.
 This results in faster app startup times.
 Even with AOT compilation, ART still uses JIT compilation to compile frequently used code at tun time to achieve performance gains. - The Android Application Build Process is a sequence of steps that compiles your Android app into an APK ready for installation on devices or AAB for publishing on Google Play store.
 The build process is managed by Gradle, an automated build system that handles compiling, linking, and packaging the app.
 The steps performed during the build process are mentioned below: - 1.
 Resource Processing: The build process compiles non-code resources like xml files (layouts, values, drawables), assets (images or fonts), and resources (strings, colors, styles).
 The res/ directory and other asset files are packaged into a resources.arsc file ready for inclusion in the APK. - 2.
 Source Code Compilation: The Java/Kotlin source code (.java or .kt files) is compiled into Java bytecode (.class files) using the javac compiler (for Java) or kotlinc (for Kotlin). - 3.
 Conversion to DEX Format using D8/R8: The compiled .class files are then converted into Dalvik Executable (.dex) files using D8 for debug builds or using R8 for release builds.
 Other than dexing, R8 performs code shrinking, optimization, and obfuscation. - 4.
-APK Packaging: Once all the code is compiled and resources are processed, Gradle packages all the dex files, processed resources, and native libraries into an Android Package Kit (APK) or Android App Bundle (AAB).
+APK Packaging: Once all the code is compiled and resources are processed, Gradle packages all the.dex files, processed resources, and native libraries into an Android Package Kit (APK) or Android App Bundle (AAB).
 Remember APK files are installed directly on devices or distributed via third-party sources, while AAB files are uploaded on Google Play store. - 5.
 App Signing: Android requires that all apps must be digitally signed with a certificate before they are installed on a device.
 App signing is a process that ensures the security, integrity and authenticity of an Android app.
-When you build an Android app, you need to "sign" it before it can be installed on a device or emulator. - 6.
+When you build an Android app, you need to "sign" it with a digital certificate before it can be installed on a device or emulator (self-signing) or published to the Google Play Store (CA). - 6.
 Running app on a Device/Emulator: The final signed APK is ready for deployment on an emulator, physical device, or to be uploaded the Google Play Store.
+Android Studio installs the APK on the connected device or emulator and then you can test it.